 Which conditions you can catch?

 There are some viral skin infections that you catch by touching someone else.
 Chickenpox is a common example (although you can also catch chickenpox through the air).
 Molluscum contagiosum and herpes simplex are probably the other most common examples we see in the UK.
 In the farming community there is something called 'orf'.
-Find out more about the causes of viral skin infections.

 Which conditions cause a rash to come out all over?

 Back in the 1970s, GPs in the UK used to see measles and german measles: these are viral infection inside your body, but which make a rash come out all over your skin.
 But nowadays they are practically unheard of in the UK.
 They are still common in the developing world though.
 More common examples are pityriasis rosea and hand, foot and mouth disease.
-Discover more about these causes of viral skin infections.

 Why does my child come out in a rash if they are a bit ill?